Programs & Services >> Defense and Manufacturing >> Programs

 Diminishing Manufacturing Sources and Material Shortages (DMSMS) Program

 - DMSMS is defined by the Department of Defense (DoD) as the loss or impending loss of the last known manufacturer or supplier of raw material, production parts or repair parts.

 - Automation Alley has compiled a comprehensive industrial base visibility and communication tool, VisCom, that identifies parts manufacturers and materials suppliers across the U.S. that are capable of addressing shortages in the DoD supply chain.

-In addition to identifying alternate suppliers of parts or materials, Automation Alley addresses impending losses by reverse engineering parts when technical data is unavailable and conducting industrial base studies to anticipate shortages by identifying larger manufacturing trends.
-In 2011, the Automation Alley Defense Team completed a reverse engineering project for the U.S. Army on a portable pump system used for fuel storage management in the field.
-The team was able to recreate the system and produce a technical data package and fully functioning prototype.
+- In addition to finding alternate suppliers of parts or materials, Automation Alley addresses impending losses by reverse engineering parts when technical data is unavailable and conducting industrial base studies to anticipate shortages by identifying larger manufacturing trends.

 Sustainment Engineering Risk Assessment (SERA)

 - A SERA is a detailed study of all parts that can be repaired or replaced on a defense system.
 The study includes many data fields on each part, including maintenance records, system usage data, ordering demand history, procurement history and manufacturer financial information.

 - While information about each part may exist in other locations, SERAs add value by consolidating the data about each part into a single database.

 - Automation Alley has been commissioned to provide several SERAs for its defense partners.